bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-bech32m.md

 Mark Erhardt: 00:12:44

 Right.
-Literally (the) only thing you have to do is, oh, if there's a version 1 or higher here in the address now, I have to run a decoder that uses a checksum with this higher new value instead of 1.
+Basically, the only thing you have to do is, oh, if there's a version 1 or higher here in the address now, I have to run a decoder that uses a checksum with this higher new value instead of 1.
 (That's) literally the only change people that want to send to this address have to make.

-Host: 00:13:01
+Adam Jonas: 00:13:01

 Great.
 Any last words on maybe the implementation of `bech32m`?